Dr. Andrea Perino - Radically positive PhD support

 For the PhD students of today it is no longer sufficient to be a great scientist.
 If they want to move on to successful careers they need to be excellent project managers, science communicators, and leaders, too.

-After 10 years as researcher, policy expert, consultant and founder, I know what skills are needed to design and lead a successful project, and to create results that make an impact.
+After 10 years as researcher, policy expert, consultant and founder, I know what skills you need to design and lead a successful project, and to create results that make a difference - in science and society, and for your career.

 As trainer and certified coach, it is my mission to equip young scientists with those skills and to empower them to create and share research to advance science, create solutions for pressing societal problems, and boost their individual careers.